TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-portal-email-notifications.md

   cloudEnvironments="public, fairfax, usnat, ussec"
 />

-# 'm having issues with receiving email notifications
+# I'm having issues with receiving email notifications

 Most users are able to resolve email notification issues using the steps below.